pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-zobjcopy.md

 * rename symbols
 * change scope of symbols
-* options to define alignemnt filler; currently fixed to 0xFF
+* options to define alignment filler; currently fixed to 0xFF